EXTENDED BUSINESS HOURS

 A modern kitchen with dark cabinetry and a ZLINE black stainless steel wall range hood.
 The space features a sleek black and white marble countertop, white subway tile backsplash, and large windows providing natural light and a scenic view.
 The countertop includes a knife block, decorative vase with flowers, and a woven basket.

 While you may think the bigger the range hood, the better the performance.
-However, proper installation is in fact the biggest determinant factor of your range hood's functionality.
+However, proper installation is in fact the biggest determining factor of your range hood's functionality.
 The first thing to consider in terms of installation is the range hood height distance that will be needed from your cooktop to ensure the best performance.

 Indoor Range Hoods: